‘Flightmare’ looms for summer, travel expert warns

 - Familiarize yourself with your travel insurance policies.
 If you don’t typically purchase travel insurance, it may benefit you to consider it when traveling in a post-pandemic world.

 - Remember to be patient with airport and airline staffers.
-Traveling can be a stressful experience for anyone, but being kind towards airline staffers will make the experience easier for everyone.
+Traveling can be a stressful experience for anyone, but being kind to airline staffers will make the experience easier for everyone.

 According to the Transportation Safety Authority (TSA), air passenger travel is expected to be more concentrated over peak periods, with volumes that could match — or even exceed — those in previous years for the first time since the pandemic began and travel restrictions were implemented.